lulab/OligoFormer/README.md

 ```
 cpan Statistics::Lite
 cpan Bio::TreeIO
-# You also need install Vienarna package and export its PATH
+# You also need install Vienarna package and export the PATH, and adjust the perl5lib to your own path.
 ```

 ```